jingwu6/jingwu6.github.io/_pages/about.md

 **Jun.
 2022**: I will participate and present our [paper](https://www.agriculture-vision.com/agriculture-vision-2022/program-schedule-2022) in CVPR in New Orleans.

-**May.
-2022**: Our paper "Optimizing Nitrogen Management with Deep Reinforcement Learning and Crop Simulations" is accepted by CVPR in AgVision [Arxiv](https://arxiv.org/pdf/2204.10394.pdf).
+**May 2022**: Our paper "Optimizing Nitrogen Management with Deep Reinforcement Learning and Crop Simulations" is accepted by CVPR in AgVision [Arxiv](https://arxiv.org/pdf/2204.10394.pdf).